Dr. Michele Hawkins | Vice Provost for Academic Affairs

 Ms. Winfield graduated with honors from the University of Miami and obtained her Juris Doctorate from the University of Florida where she also received the Book Award in Legal Research & Writing.
 Prior to joining the University, Ms. Winfield was employed as Senior Litigation Counsel for a national multi-line insurer where she directly handled and supervised litigation in the Southeast, an associate at regional defense firms where she specialized in employment law, and a law clerk to United States District Court Judge Wilkie D. Ferguson, Jr. Ms. Winfield is an avid public speaker who routinely advised clients on federal and state employment laws and was selected by the Equal Employment Opportunity Commission to speak at its training seminars on varying topics in Mississippi, Alabama, and Florida.
 She is the author of various training materials and an article published in the Florida Bar Journal.
 Ms. Winfield is licensed to practice in Florida and Mississippi, enjoys an AV Preeminent rating, and is a member of the National Association of College and University Attorneys.

-Arcadia Betancourt serves as the Assistant Director for Academic Personnel in the Office of the Provost.
+Arcadia Callahan serves as the Director for Academic Personnel in the Office of the Provost.
 In this role she supports the Vice Provost for Academic Affairs.
 Arcadia is responsible for faculty relations including position approvals, new hires, sabbaticals, promotion and tenure, leave time, and other duties as assigned.

 Arcadia came to the Provost’s Office in January 2015 as the Administrative Staff Assistant where she worked alongside the Division of Academic Affairs and the University Faculty Senate.
 In this capacity, she served as administrative support for both units, coordinated schedules and meeting times for the Academic Leadership Team, and assisted in coordinating University events such as the annual Honors Convocation ceremony and reception, New Faculty Orientation, and FAU’s High School Expo.